mozilla/pkipolicy/rootstore/policy.md

 9.  the point-in-time date, for those that are for a point in time;
 10. the date the report was issued (which will necessarily be after the end date or point-in-time date);
-11. all incidents (as defined in section 2.4), including those reported in Bugzilla, that were:
-    * disclosed by the CA or discovered by the auditor, and
-    * open or occurred at any time during the audit period;
+11. all incidents (as defined in section 2.4) disclosed by the CA, discovered by the auditor, or reported by a third party, that, at any time during the audit period, occurred or were open in Bugzilla;
 12. the [CA locations that were or were not audited][Audited-Location]; and
 13. For ETSI, a statement to indicate if the audit was a full audit, and which parts of the criteria were applied, e.g. DVCP, OVCP, NCP, NCP+, LCP, EVCP,